 Introduction – Electricity Used By Washer And Dryer

-So, how much electricity does a washer and dryer use?
 We know from statistics that washers and dryers use 5% of a home’s energy.
-Here we give exact calculations so you can understand and begin to manage these costs.
+Here we give exact calculation of the cost so you can understand and begin to manage these costs.

 |kWh / Cost (Per Load)||kWh / Cost (Per Month)||kWh / Cost (Per Year)|

 Electricity Used In Dollars (2023)